gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 <p class="caption">(\#fig:Figure6-24)(ref:fig6-24)</p>
 </div>

-\indent The first concern with these data is that the observations are likely not independent.
+\indent An initial concern with these data is that the observations are likely not independent.
 Since they were taken consecutively, one waiting time might be related to the next waiting time -- violating the independence assumption.
 As noted above, there might be two